YanKolev/LLM_Local_Linux_Memos/LFS151/notes.md

 - With the above tools and information in hand, the master can easily set up a minion with a specific state.
 This can also be referred to as Configuration Management.
 Salt has different State Modules to manage a state.

 ---

+## Tools for Clound Infrastructure: Build and Release

+---

+#### Terraform

+**Overview**

+- Tool for allowing us to define infrastructure as code.
+Helps us deploy same infrastructure on Virtual Machines, bare metal or cloud.
+Configuration files can be written in Hashicoprp configuration language.

+- Providers:

+  - IaaS: AWS, DigitalOcean, GCP, OpenStack, Azure, Alibaba Cloud, etc.
+  - PaaS: Heroku, Cloud Foundry, etc.
+  - SaaS: DNSimple, etc.

+- Key features:

+- Infrastructure as Code: Infrastructure is described using a high-level configuration syntax.
+This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
+Additionally, infrastructure can be shared and re-used.
+- Execution Plans: Terraform has a "planning" step where it generates an execution plan.
+The execution plan shows what Terraform will do when you call apply.
+This lets you avoid any surprises when Terraform manipulates infrastructure.
+- Resource Graph: Terraform builds a graph of all your resources, and parallelizes the creation and modification of any non-dependent resources.
+Because of this, Terraform builds infrastructure as efficiently as possible, and operators get insight into dependencies in their infrastructure.
+- Change Automation: Complex changesets can be applied to your infrastructure with minimal human interaction.
+With the previously mentioned execution plan and resource graph, you know exactly what Terraform will change and in what order, avoiding many possible human errors.

+---